Best AnyWho Alternatives to Try in 2026

 Whitepages is the closest direct replacement for AnyWho.
 It searches over 200 million entries by name, phone number, or address.
 The interface is minimalist: four search tabs, clean results, no clutter.

-Unlike most competitors, Whitepages also offers a mobile caller ID app that identifies unknown callers in real-time.
-The premium tier adds background checks and more detailed reports.
+Unlike most competitors, Whitepages also offers a mobile caller-ID app that identifies unknown callers in real time.
+The premium tier adds more detailed reports, and a separate business plan exists for company lookups.

 Information.com

 Information.com connects to millions of public databases and compiles results into organized reports.
-Enter a first name, last name, city, and state, and you’ll get relatives, friends, social media profiles, criminal records, sex offender status, and civil court records.
+Enter a first name, last name, city, and state, and you’ll get relatives, friends, social profiles, criminal records, sex-offender status, and civil court records.

 The platform also supports reverse phone and address searches.
 Specialized sections handle background checks, public records, and people searches separately, so you can tailor your approach to what you actually need.

-The initial search results are basic.
-For detailed records, you’ll need to open a full report, which requires payment.
-The site’s data coverage is US-focused, and some results may be outdated depending on how recently public records were updated in your target state.
+The initial results are basic.
+For detailed records you have to open a full report, which requires payment.
+Coverage is US-focused, and accuracy depends on how recently public records were updated in your target state.

 Price: Basic searches free.
 Paid full reports for detailed information.